odin-public/aps-node-runtime/README.md

 You are encouraged to experiment with the service code files to see what they are capable of.
 Notable features:

 - Global object is shared between all service code scopes of the same instance and is not dropped while the runtime is running (use it to share DB connections or something like that).
-- Global scope contains `aps` object that will hold the user code API (**note: when it's undefined, that means that runtime is executing a dry run, it does that once for each service after starting**).
+- Global scope contains `aps` object that will hold the user code API (**note: when it's undefined, that means that runtime is executing a so-called 'dry run', it does that once for each service after starting**).
 - Returning `Promise` (or any `.then`able) from functions will use its value to decide the request's fate.
 - `aps.logger` allows you to write to the corresponding `instance.log`.
 - `this` is set to the resource in question (**note: no validation is performed on `this` before `JSON.stringify`ing it and sending to the controller**).